morganw-code/ImpulseAuction/README.md

-# Morgan Webb - T2A2
+# Morgan Webb - T2A2 - ImpulseAuction

 ##### 1. Explain the different high-level components (abstractions) in your App.

 ImpulseAuction is a two-sided 60-second aution marketplace built using Ruby on Rails.

+###### Database

+ImpulseAuction uses a RDBMS (Relational Database Management System) called PostgreSQL.
+The database is responsible for storing information such as user information, listing information, etc.

 ###### User Authentication

+User authentication is handled by the Device gem.
 When a user visits the site, before they can view anything, they must create an account or authenticate themselves with an existing account, granting them access to anything a user may do within the application.
 The devise gem is used to authenticate these users, and their sessions.
 Only registered users are allowed to create a listing, view listings, and place a bid on a listing.
 The administration dashboard is only accessible by administrators.

 ###### Listing Creation